Automattic/Edit-Flow/readme.txt

 == Changelog ==

 = 0.7.4 (??? ?
 2012) =
-* Add 'Scheduled' as one of the statuses you see in the 'Posts At A Glance' widget.
+* Added 'Scheduled' as one of the statuses you see in the 'Posts At A Glance' widget.
 'Private' and other core statuses can be added with a filter
+* Sort posts on the Manage Posts view by visible editorial metadata date fields

 = 0.7.3 (Jul.
 3, 2012) =
 * Bug fix: Support PHP 5.2.x by removing the anonymous functions we mistakenly added